Axii03/exe-bruteForce/README.md

 **The word List and the path of the executable file which you are using must also be changed accordingly as mentioned inside the brute.py code**

+## How this Tool works

+This tool makes use of the error message that is displayed when the wrong code is entered.For example in the test applications that I have created it displays the error as **Access Denied**.
+The program will iterate multiple times and wil get fed codes and words from the specified wordlist until that error message is not in the output.In the scenario that I have created it will feed the rockyou word list to the application until the "Access Denied" message is not in the output message.

 ## Testing

 testBrute.c source code and testBrute exe application are included here to test the functional working of this tool.